Celebrate Pride with Virago

 'What do I care for the world's opinion?
 What do I care for anything but you!'

-As she grows up amidst the stifling grandeur of Morton Hall, the locals begin to draw away from her, aware of some indefinable thing that sets her apart.
+In the stifling grandeur of Morton Hall, the locals begin to draw away from her, aware of some indefinable thing that sets her apart.
 And when Stephen Gordon reaches maturity, she falls passionately in love with another woman.
+As her ambitions drive and society confines her, Stephen is forced into desperate actions.

 The Persian Boy